 Genomics of Adaptation

 Convergent evolution provides some of the strongest evidence for the process of evolution by natural selection.
 My research has focused on adding to the small, but growing, body of literature describing systems where phenotypic convergence is mediated by molecular convergence.
 My doctoral research examined repeated evolution of island dwarf phenotypes in Central American boa constrictors (Card et al., 2016.
-MPE; Card et al., In Prep).
+MPE; Card et al., 2019, Genome Biology & Evolution).
 My current research focusing on the evolution of reduced limb morphologies in Australian Lerista also provides the opportunity to examine shallow-scale convergence, as limb morphotypes have evolved independently in two Lerista clades.